pippim/pippim.github.io/_posts/2021/2021-11-08-Unmet-dependencies.-Try-_apt-fix-broken-install_-Conflict-in-linux-image.md

 sudo dpkg --configure -a
 ```

-## Method 2: Use force install
+## Method 2: Use fix broken

-If a package installation was interrupted previously, you may try to do a force install.
+If a package installation was interrupted previously, you may use the `install -f` options to automatically attempt to correct a system with broken dependencies in place.

 ```
 sudo apt-get install -f